MaMMoS-project/mammos-mumag-matrixfree/README.md

 ```

 > **Tip:** If you don’t have TetGen/meshpy, switch to `--backend grid` to get a quick starter mesh (VTU export still needs `meshio`).

+### Geometry and mesher options
+This repo also supports an "eye" (Bézier-shaped) extruded prism geometry in the single-solid mesher.
+You can generate meshes from the CLI in `src/mesh.py` or programmatically via `run_single_solid_mesher(geom='eye', ...)`.

+Quick notes:
+- Geometry choices supported by the mesher: `box`, `ellipsoid`, and `eye`.
+- Backends: `meshpy` (TetGen) for high-quality tetrahedral meshes, or `grid` (pure‑NumPy brick grid) for fast, dependency‑free mesh generation.
+The mesher prefers `meshpy` if available.
+- Use `--force-grid` to force the grid backend even when `meshpy` is installed (handy for CI or when TetGen isn't desired).

 ### Demagnetization curve (M–H loop)